Table of Contents

 - Choose the type of content to display.

-In addition to regular WordPress posts and pages, the custom post types you see in the ‘Content Settings’ drop-down menu are based on the activated plugins, namely this is an automatically fetched data from your website.
+In addition to regular WordPress posts and pages, the custom post types you see in the ‘Content Settings’ drop-down menu are based on the activated plugins, namely, this is automatically fetched data from your website.

 In my case, these are Accommodation types and Services.
 Your list will most likely be completely different.